 Probability and Statistics for Imaging

 This course introduces the principles of probability and statistics that are used in imaging science.
 The first half of the course covers probability distributions for discrete and continuous random variables, expectation, variance, and joint distributions.
 The second half of the course will consider point estimation, statistical intervals, hypothesis testing, inference, and linear regression.
 (Prerequisites: MATH-173 or MATH-182 or MATH-182A or equivalent course.
 Students cannot take and receive credit for this course if they have taken MATH-251.)
 Lecture 3 (Spring).

 General Education – Elective: Linear and Fourier Methods for Imaging

 This course develops the concepts of complex numbers and linear algebra for describing imaging systems in the frequency domain via the discrete and continuous Fourier transforms.
 (Prerequisite: MATH-173 or MATH-182 or MATH-182A or equivalent course.)
 Lecture 4 (Spring).

-Fundamentals of Color Science
+General Education – Elective: Fundamentals of Color Science

 This course will introduce students to the field of Color Science.
 Students will learn about the physical sources of color, the visual mechanisms that provide our experience of color, and the descriptive systems that have been developed for relating the physical and visual properties.
 Through hands-on projects, students will learn practical methods for measuring, modeling, and controlling color in digital imaging systems.
 (Prerequisites: SOFA-103 or equivalent course.)
 Lecture 3 (Fall).

 This course is a continuation of PHYS-211, University Physics I. Topics include electrostatics, Gauss' law, electric field and potential, capacitance, resistance, DC circuits, magnetic field, Ampere's law, inductance, and geometrical and physical optics.
 The course is taught in a lecture/workshop format that integrates the material traditionally found in separate lecture and laboratory courses.
 (Prerequisites: (PHYS-211 or PHYS-211A or PHYS-206 or PHYS-216) or (MECE-102, MECE-103 and MECE-205) and (MATH-182 or MATH-172 or MATH-182A) or equivalent courses.
 Grades of C- or better are required in all prerequisite courses.)
 Lec/Lab 6 (Fall, Spring).

 This course is an introduction to all aspects of professional film/video narrative production.
 Students produce short projects while learning basic shooting and crewing procedures, studio protocol, equipment handling and maintenance, and basic sync editing.
 (Prerequisite: SOFA-101 or equivalent course.)
 Lecture 2 (Fall, Spring).

 IT Fundamentals for Digital Media

 This course will provide an overview of IT and networking fundamentals critical in emerging digital media workflows.
 Emphasis will be placed on the architecture of modern digital media production and post-production facilities.
 Media industry technology standards for cinema, television, internet and mobile consumption will be introduced.
 This course is designed for students in the College of Art and Design and the Golisano College of Computing and Information Sciences who are interested in mastering the basic principles of IT and networking infrastructures used in digital media and broadcast applications.
 (Prerequisites: SOFA-103 or NSSA-102 or equivalent course.)
 Lab 3 (Fall).

 This course introduces the concepts of quantitative measurement of electromagnetic energy.
 The basic radiometric and photometric terms are introduced using calculus-based definitions.
 Governing equations for source propagation and sensor output are derived.
 Simple source concepts are reviewed and detector figures of merit are introduced and used in problem solving.
 The radiometric concepts are then applied to simple imaging systems so that a student could make quantitative measurements with imaging instruments.
 (Prerequisites: MATH-182 or MATH-182A or MATH-173 and PHYS-212 or equivalent courses.)
 Lab 3 (Fall).

 This course introduces the analysis and design of optical imaging systems based on the ray model of light.
 Topics include reflection, refraction, imaging with lenses, stops and pupils, prisms, magnification and optical system design using computer software.
 (Prerequisites: PHYS-212 or equivalent course.)
 Lab 3 (Fall).

 Image Processing and Computer Vision I

 This course is an introduction to the basic concepts of digital image processing.
 The student will be exposed to image capture and image formation methodologies, sampling and quantization concepts, statistical descriptors and enhancement techniques based upon the image histogram, point processing, neighborhood processing, and global processing techniques based upon kernel operations and discrete convolution as well as the frequency domain equivalents, treatment of noise, geometrical operations for scale and rotation, and grey-level resampling techniques.
 Emphasis is placed on applications and efficient algorithmic implementation using the student's programming language of choice.
 (Prerequisites: IMGS-180 and IMGS-261 or equivalent courses.)
 Lecture 3 (Fall).

 Image Processing & Computer Vision II

 This course is considers the more advanced concepts of digital image processing.
 The topics include image reconstruction, noise sources and techniques for noise removal, information theory, image compression, video compression, wavelet transformations, frequency-domain based applications, morphological operations, and modern digital image watermarking and steganography algorithms.
 Emphasis is placed on applications and efficient algorithmic implementation using the student’s computer programming language of choice, technical presentation, and technical writing.
 (Prerequisites: IMGS-361 or equivalent course.)
 Lecture 3 (Spring).

 |Choose one of the following:|

 Introduction to 3D Modeling

 Students create models for animation in three-dimensional software.
 Students learn various modeling, texturing, and lighting techniques that apply to animation and digital cinematography.
 Students' model, texture and light three-dimensional environments.
 (Prerequisites: SOFA-107 or equivalent course or student standing in DIGCIME-BS.)
 Lab 3 (Spring).

 Digital Effects & Compositing

 This course will offer hands-on experience in manipulating live action video and applying digital effects.
 There is an emphasis on digital compositing using rotoscoping, image tracking, alpha channels and transparency.
 Composites may be accomplished through green screen shooting, transfer modes, masks, and/or traveling mattes.
 Node based compositing will also be addressed as well.
 (Prerequisites: SOFA-103 or SOFA-122 or equivalent course.)
 Lab 3 (Fall).